frankaemika/docs/source/getting_started.rst

     echo_robot_state.exe <fci-ip>

 .. hint::
     Before executing libfranka programms, make sure that the executables are able to find their runtime libraries.
-This is only possible on windows, when the needed libraries are in the same directory as the executable.
+    On Windows, the easiest way is to copy the needed libraries into the same directory as the executable.

 The program will print the current state of the robot to the console and terminate after a few iterations.
 The fields are explained in the